TheArtificial/theartificial.nl/README.md

 _(If this command doesn't work, you may need to [install Bundler](http://bundler.io/#getting-started) or just ask for help.)_

-When major code changes are made, you may have to do this again.
+When major code changes are made, you may have to `bundle install` again.

 ### Launching Middleman